Master Keyword List

 5. Lowest x% -- This function, like less than, brings back words you'll want to write about first (if Demand is high), since competition is low.

-For example, you'll use the Real Supply filter when looking at the Winnable Depth of your 3 potential niches ("range" from 50 to 500).
+For example, you'll use the Real Supply filter when looking at the Winnable Depth of your three potential niches.

 Profitability Filter